SergeyKanzhelev/apmtips/source/_posts/2017-01-17-alerting-over-analytics-queries.markdown

 - Alerting
 - Hacking availability tests
 ---
+**Update @ Feb 2019:** *I was asked to point to the fact, that this DYI project is not needed as this feature is supported [natively](https://docs.microsoft.com/azure/azure-monitor/learn/tutorial-response) by Azure Monitor.*

 This is DYI post on how you can use Availability Tests and Data Access API together to enable most popular requests in Application Insights [uservoice](http://aka.ms/aiuservoice).

 Application Insights uservoce has these 4 very popular items.
 It is not hard to implement them yourself using Application Insights extensibility points.